jorritfolmer/puppet-splunk/README.md

 }
 ```

-To enable ADFS SAML authentication in a Search Head Clustering, add fqdn and entityid parameters:
+To enable ADFS SAML authentication in a Search Head Cluster, add fqdn and entityid parameters:

 ```
 node 'splunk-sh01.internal.corp.tld' {